Yara-1425/HuskyLens-Color/README.md

-# HuskyLens-Colo# HuskyLens Color Recognition LED Controller
+HuskyLens Color Recognition LED Controller

 A simple and interactive project using the **HuskyLens AI camera** and **Arduino Uno** to detect specific colors and trigger corresponding colored LEDs.